The Apple of His Eye ... commentary of Psalm 74

 “And John bare record, saying, I saw the Spirit descending from heaven like a dove, and it abode upon him.”
 [John 1:32]

-Not only is Spirit of God likened to a dove the Spirit of God HIMSELF calls the woman in the book of the Song of Solomon: My dove.
+Not only is the Spirit of God likened to a dove, the Spirit of God HIMSELF calls the woman in the book of the Song of Solomon, my dove.

 We have here, a picture of a woman, and more, this woman represents a type of the body of Christ, which is the church.
 Proof?

-As we have already seen] Israel is likened to being the apple of his eye is now called also a turtledove.
+As we have already seen, Israel is likened to being the apple of His eye, and is now also called a turtledove.

 Turn to the Gospel according to Luke, and we will read in chapter four, verse eighteen.

 God delivers people, and God delivers nations.
-God delivers men to judgment, and God delivers men to salvation.
-Which kind of deliverance do you want?
-Do you want deliverance for your good or do want deliverance for your evil?
+God delivers!
+What is more, God delivers men to judgment, and God delivers men to salvation.
+This being so, which kind of deliverance do you want?
+Do you want deliverance for your good or do you want deliverance for your evil?

-God delivered their enemies in their hand.
-Do you see it?
+God delivered their enemies into their hand.
+Do you see this?
 God did it!
+Amen!